-- Provide recommendations for chapter rechartering and dechartering to TU as required. - Work with your chapters to help them complete the Chapter Effectiveness Index (CEI) which is filed in the Leaders Only Tools section of tu.org by Nov.
-15 of each year. - o Review outcomes and metrics created by the CEI for evaluating chapter effectiveness. - When appropriate, provide recommendation for formation of new chapters and/or reassignment of zip codes among existing chapters. - o If appropriate, coordinate conservation projects between chapters (e.g. if a small or urban chapter needs a project, match them up with another chapter with an existing project.) - Serve as an arbitrator if conflicts at the chapter-level arise.
+- o Provide recommendations for chapter rechartering and dechartering to TU as required. - When appropriate, provide recommendation for formation of new chapters and/or reassignment of zip codes among existing chapters. - o If appropriate, coordinate conservation projects between chapters (e.g. if a small or urban chapter needs a project, match them up with another chapter with an existing project.) - Serve as an arbitrator if conflicts at the chapter-level arise.